Steve Jobs and the Art of Intellectual Property

 Steve Jobs didn't just revolutionize technology—he fundamentally changed how the tech industry thinks about intellectual property (IP).
-His approach to patents and IP protection was as innovative and aggressive as the products Apple created under his leadership.
+His approach to patents and IP protection was as innovative and business-centric as the products Apple created under his leadership.
 More than a decade after his passing, Jobs' influence on IP strategy continues to shape Silicon Valley and beyond.

 The Numbers Behind the Vision

 The scope of Jobs' patent portfolio is staggering.
-He is listed as either primary inventor or co-inventor in 346 United States patents or patent applications related to a range of technologies from actual computer and portable devices to user interfaces (including touch-based), speakers, keyboards, power adapters, staircases, clasps, sleeves, and countless other innovations.
+He is listed as either primary inventor or co-inventor in 346 United States patents or patent applications related to a range of technologies from actual computer and portable devices to user interfaces (including touch-based), speakers, keyboards, power adapters, clasps, sleeves, and countless other innovations.
 But that's just the beginning of the story.

 A prime example of Jobs' collaborative approach to innovation is US Patent No. 7,345,671 B2, titled "Method and Apparatus for Use of Rotational User Inputs," where he is listed as a co-inventor alongside Jeffrey L. Robbin and Philip W. Schiller.
 Filed on September 26, 2002, and granted on March 18, 2008, this patent became one of Jobs' most cited patents and represents the technology that powered the iPod's revolutionary interface.

-The iPod Revolution: Patent 7,345,671 B2 in Action
+The iPod Revolution: US Patent 7,345,671 in Action

 The true power of Jobs' IP strategy is perfectly illustrated by US Patent No. 7,345,671 B2 and its role in the iPod's phenomenal success.
 This technology was present in Apple iPods from the very first day they launched in 2001, providing the intuitive interface that made the device a cultural phenomenon.